bcpierce00/unison/INSTALL.win32-cygwin-gnuc.md

 ### 1.1 · General requirements

-For a complete installation from scratch, you will need about 2 GiB of storage (essentially all of that space used for the Cygwin installation).
+For a complete installation from scratch, you will need about 2 GiB of storage (almost all of that space is used for the Cygwin installation).

-A Unix-like layer such as Cygwin is needed to be able to use the GNU toolset (including 'bash', 'make', 'sed', 'patch', etc).
+Cygwin, a unix-like layer, is required in order to make use of the GNU toolset (including 'bash', 'make', 'sed', 'patch', etc).

 The Cygwin port of OCaml distribution is required.